Navigating Rates

 Exhibit 3: Emerging market sovereigns have lower fiscal deficits and debt ratios than developed markets

-Source: Allianz Global Investors, IMF World Economic Outlook (WEO), as of January 2025.
-Note for right-hand side chart: emerging market (EM) and developed market (DM) debt as % of GDP.
-Based on WEO data with JP Morgan EMBIG weights for the EM average and simple average for DMs of US, UK, Eurozone and Japan.
+Source: Allianz Global Investors, IMF World Economic Outlook (WEO), as of April 2026.
+Based on WEO data with JP Morgan EMBIG weights for the emerging market (EM) average and simple average for developed markets (DMs) of US, UK, eurozone and Japan.

 We think it is time to reevaluate emerging market debt

 Emerging market debt has undergone a profound transformation over the last 30 years, yet perceptions among some investors have not caught up.
+Indeed, this evolution has not been fully reflected in investor allocations, which remain relatively low compared with the size and significance of the asset class.
 Early crises and defaults in the 1990s cast a long shadow, but many emerging economies have made great strides in strengthening their policy frameworks and institutional resilience.
 They have built more diversified economies, deepened their local debt markets and improved communication and relations with international investors.
 This progress was evident during the Covid-19 crisis, when several emerging markets responded with agility and effectiveness.

 In our opinion, both our macroeconomic analysis and rating agencies’ credit assessments confirm an improvement in emerging market economic fundamentals.
 Since 2023, emerging markets are more likely to have had their credit ratings upgraded than downgraded (Exhibit 4).
-The asset class – as captured in the JP Morgan EMBIGD Index – is now, on average, rated investment grade, which provides another source of support.
+The asset class – as captured in the JP Morgan EMBIGD Index – is now, on average, rated investment grade, providing a strong foundation for its risk-return profile.

-Source: Allianz Global Investors, Bank of America Research as of January 2025.
+Source: Allianz Global Investors, S&P, Moody’s, Fitch, Bloomberg Finance LP, Deutsche Bank as of 7 November 2025.

 4795725